arya-analytics/delta/docs/rfc/220716-ontology.md

 If we're exposing the resource through an API, we can serialize the Data to JSON and return it to the client, where they can parse the fields as they wish.

-This approach is extremely general and loosely coupled, but poses problems when the caller wants to parse the data.
+This approach is general and loosely coupled, but poses problems when the caller wants to parse the data.
 This can be illustrated when attempting to implement an ABAC authorization system.
 When defining a policy, how do we extract specific attributes from the resource?
 For example, we may allow or deny access to a channel depending on its `Channel.NodeID` field.
 The only way to access this field is through reflection, which I'd like to avoid.

 ### String-Value Maps